Digby and Annapolis County Attractions & Activities

 The Bay of Fundy is one of the best areas in the World to go whale watching.
 The Bay provides a rich feeding ground for the whales and as a result, an amazing number of whales and an amazing variety of different species of whales spend their summer in the Bay.
 The crews of the whale watching tours are very knowledgeable about the different types of whales, dolphins, seals and seabirds that are part of the vast marine ecosystem that surrounds Digby Neck.
 Great fun!

-Two options are available for whale watch tours, one puts you aboard a standard tour boat operated by Brier Island Whale and Seabird Cruises and the other has you aboard a large rigid-hull "Zodiac", operated by Ocean Explorations Whale Cruises.
+Two options are available for whale watch tours, one is on a standard tour boat and the other is on a large rigid-hull "Zodiac", operated by Brier Island Whale and Seabird Cruises.
 The tour boat offers a more traditional sightseeing boat cruise, whereas the "Zodiac" offers a slightly more adventurous whale watching experience (Please note that passengers aboard the "Zodiac" must be at least 5 years of age).

 Candlelight Graveyard Tour at Historic Fort Anne